GreenMountainPower/spring-cloud-netflix-microservices/README.md

 }
 ```

-Add the following to the `src/main/resources/application.yml` file:
+The below is added to the `src/main/resources/application.yml` file:
 ```bash
 spring:
   cloud: